Before the Dawn (band): History

 The band was founded in 1999 by Tuomas Saukkonen as his solo project: "I played and recorded all instruments in the first demo To Desire Part 1 by on my own then for the second demo I had a friend of mine on the drums.
 The first line-up was gathered so that BTD could perform live.
 With many changes in the line up BTD entered the studio to record the MCD called Gehenna.
 I received couple of deal offers but nothing serious enough.
 BTD continued playing gigs and I kept on writing lots of new material, and the next MCD called My Darkness got very good feedback and a serious enough record deal was offered by Locomotive Music."

 Joined by Panu Willman, Mike Ojala, and Kimmo Nurmi, the newly formed lineup released their first full-length album, My Darkness, in 2003.
 It was followed up by a second album in 2004, 4:17 am.
 The band supported Katatonia on a Scandinavian and European tour in 2003.

-In 2005, Saukkonen announced a new lineup for the band, removing all the members currently in and replacing them with his so-called "Live Assault Team": Norwegian Lars Eikind (Winds, Age of Silence, Khold) on clean vocals and bass, Gloria Morti guitarist Juho Räihä, keyboarder Joel Mäkinen and drummer Aatu Mukka.
-The reason was that Saukkonen felt that the previous band members were badly motivated and not professional enough.

-The Ghost CD released in 2006, however, rather turned out to be another solo project for Tuomas.
+The Ghost followed, released in 2006.
 Because of the huge amount of song material written for that album, Saukkonen created another album, The Darkness, for a side-project, Dawn of Solace.